gravitational/teleport/rfd/0180-sso-as-mfa-method.md

 directly through an IdP.
 - Teleport can integrate with custom MFA mechanisms and devices through an IdP.
 - Improves UX for SSO users without an MFA device registered.
-- Allows SSO users to add their first MFA device securely with sso-as-mfa.
+- Allows SSO users to add their first MFA device securely.

 ## Details